Kully/pong-plays-piano/README.md

-# pong-plays-piano
+# pong-plays-music

-A game of pong written in pygame.
+A game of pong written in pygame that

-- plays the tone each time ball hits a pattle
+- plays a tone in a sequence of notes each time ball hits a pattle
-- pattles flashe random colors
+- pattles change colors each time the music sequence loops
+- difficulty progressively goes up

 Player 1 Controls:
 Move up: `Q`